ikskuh/BlocksWorld/README.md

 - Editor Mode
 - Play Mode

 In the Editor Mode, players can built a Scenario in a block styled world.
-Each Scenario can be than played in the Play Mode.
+Each Scenario can be played in the Play Mode afterwards.
+Players can also start publishes Scenarios.

 The Editor Mode provides features to build a world consisting of Blocks and Details.
 Blocks are known from games like Minecraft, they are placed in a regular grid and built the structure of the